 As you can see from the map, it has a nice combination of open fields and hills, with some wooded areas that offered some pleasant shade as the temperature rose.
 I indicate an alternative path on the map because the footpath was flooded.
 If this is the case, just walk uphill about ten metres, exactly where the arrow is pointing.
 You will come to a fence.
 Walk along the fence parallel to the footpath and you will be OK (see photo below).

-The walk is 12 km so can be completed in a morning.
-We took our time and enjoyed a leisurely picnic sitting on the bridge over the La Wimbe.
+The walk is 12 km so can be completed in a morning or an afternoon.
+Although of course you can take your time and spend the day walking.
+We enjoyed a leisurely picnic sitting on the bridge over the La Wimbe.
 The route has a slight climb but nothing too strenuous.

 All in all, this is a highly recommended walk which, combined with a visit to the castle, made a full and very enjoyable day out for Suzanna and I.

 As mentioned earlier, check this post for my description of the Castle of Lavaux-Sainte-Anne.